thelegendofmario/open-scouting/docs/Development_Installation.md

 ```bash
 cp .env.development.template .env.development
 ```
-You should add your TBA API key here, and credentials for sending emails
+You should add your TBA Read API key here, and credentials for sending emails

 - Information for obtaining this key is available [here](https://www.thebluealliance.com/apidocs)
 - If you don't want your development server to send emails, simply set `EMAIL_ENABLED` to `False`